calebconable/ai_project/README.md

 The selected algorithms for this task are unsupervised k-NN (k-Nearest Neighbors), Feedforward Neural Network, and, finally, a combination of random forest and decision tree approaches.
 These algorithms were chosen due to their intriguing nature and our desire to compare their performances.
 Moreover, we deliberately opted for unsupervised k-NN given that the other algorithms operate under supervised learning, to discern the distinctions in their operational dynamics.

-# Also added:
+# Algorithms:
+- Feed-forward Neural Network
+- Random Forest and Decision Tree
+- Outlier Detection
 - k-Means
-- Outlier Detection
+- Unsupervised k-NN